muchdogesec/dogesec_website/_posts/2024-07-29-graph_credit_card_fraud.md

 As you might expect, a lot of the users of our tools work for financial service companies.

 One of the biggest problems these organisations face is fraud.
-The amount of fraudulent transactions is increasing, despite more advance methods to detect them.
-What's worse, issuers of bank accounts and cards will soon be liable for even more of the cost of fraud.
+The number of fraudulent transactions continues to increase, despite more advance methods to detect them.

-As a starting point, many companies are tracking stolen card data sold on online card forums.
+As a starting point to combat this problem, many companies are tracking stolen card data sold on online card forums.

 The problem is, this is often just a list of card numbers, expiry dates, card security codes, and card holder names in a huge csv format.
 Many organisations simply grab these numbers (from an intel feed), store them in relational databases (or a TIP), which they then cross-reference against their card numbers.
-This is not only time consuming, but it also needs to be done by every single banking organisation each time on their own data.
+This is not only time consuming, but it also incredibly inefficient -- it needs to be done by every single banking organisation each time

 What if each card in a breach could easily be enriched with the issuer data, and more?...